notAperson535/OneClick-macOS-Simple-KVM/README.md

 This is NOT the install guide for Windows, that is located [here](windows-install.md) Don't use the Just-OpenCore branch of this, it is not updated ever.

-If you want to update your version, which I recommend doing at least one a month, run this command
+If you do not see files in this guide, or if you want to update your version, which I recommend doing at least one a month, run this command
 ```
 git pull --rebase
 ```